 Diversifying income streams enhances financial stability for private practice SLPs.
 Options like online therapy, conducting workshops, and creating educational content can provide additional revenue and resilience against market fluctuations.

-Managing Financial Aspects of a Private Practice
+Managing Financial Aspects of Private Practice

 Summary